Xilinx/PYNQ_Composable_Pipeline/docs/source/index.rst

   SPDX-License-Identifier: BSD-3-Clause

 ..
-  PYNQ: Composable Overlays documentation master file, created by sphinx-quickstart on Tue Nov  2 09:09:13 2021.
+  PYNQ: Composable Overlays documentation main file, created by sphinx-quickstart on Tue Nov  2 09:09:13 2021.
   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.